The Problem Microsoft Fabric Solves

 Migrating from Azure Synapse to Microsoft Fabric

-Microsoft has signaled clearly that Fabric is the future of its analytics platform strategy.
-Azure Synapse Analytics continues to be supported, but new feature investment is focused on Fabric.
-Enterprise organizations should begin planning their migration strategy now.
+Microsoft has clearly indicated that Fabric is the future of its analytics platform strategy.
+While Azure Synapse Analytics will still receive support, new feature investments will focus on Fabric.

 Migration Path for Synapse Dedicated SQL Pools